 As a Pirate to Pirate Mentor you will have the opportunity to be a part of a mentoring organization at East Carolina University.
 You will serve as a guide to a new student and make a positive impact on another pirate's life.

 In the fall 2014 semester, we will start things off with a Peer Mentor Training Conference on Saturday, August 23, from 10am-3pm.
 All mentors will be required to attend.
-There will also be an Opening Reception on Sunday afternoon, August 24 for all mentors and mentees.
+There will also be an Opening Reception on Sunday afternoon, August 24 at 5pm for all mentors and mentees.

 Applicants for the Peer Mentor position must submit an application before attending an interview or training session.
 Mentor applicants may attend a training session before attending an interview, but this does not guarantee acceptance as a mentor.